 Where to stay in Carrasqueira, Portugal?

-Renting a house is undoubtedly the best way to live at the rhythm of this charming village and enjoy the nature reserve.
+Rent a house in comporta is undoubtedly the best way to live at the rhythm of this charming village and enjoy the nature reserve.
 It is also more comfortable and intimate for a stay with family or friends.